lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 Since I couldn't get a really high accuracy (>99%) with the skip connection two layer convolutional network, I tried to just go deeper with the convolutions without pooling layers and no skip connections.

 A ran many experiments with both models on AWS GPUs to see what network size can be trained in a reasonable time frame.

-I used an initial learning rate of 0.001 with exponential decay.

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-My final solution follows the general avice "deeper is better".
-Since not only the training, but the validation and test accuracies are high as well, the network didn't just learn all the training examples, but achived a more generalized knowledge.
+My final solution followed the general avice "deeper is better".
+Since not only the training, but the validation and test accuracies are high as well, I believe the network didn't just learn all the training examples, but achived a more generalized knowledge.
+Although the test set accuracy was only 97.5% compared with 99.3%, so could be still better.

 ### Test a Model on New Images